0300 140 0022

 DBS checks for taxi drivers: the process explained

-If you drive or are considering driving a taxi or private hire vehicle, it’s important to understand the rules around DBS checks for taxi drivers.
+If you drive or are considering driving a taxi or private hire vehicle (PHV), it’s important to understand the rules around DBS checks for taxi drivers.

 DBS checks help determine whether a driver is suitable to transport the public, and help ensure the safety of passengers.

-We’ve put together a guide to explain the process for obtaining DBS checks for taxi drivers:
+To make things simple, we’ve put together a guide to explain the process for obtaining DBS checks for taxi drivers.
+Let’s take a look.

 DBS checks for taxi drivers: who is eligible?